Dionid/davidshekunts_blog/content/blog/headless-faq/index.md

 Release will be in July 2020.

-# You wanna get Headless FAQ?
+## You wanna get Headless FAQ?

 You don't have developers, but want Headless FAQ?

-You are luky, cause we can do instead of you , just for 30$.
+You are luky!
+We can do instead of you, just for 30$.

 If you interested in, write me: mail@davidshekints.com or [Telegram](https://teleg.run/davidshekunts)
 @davidshekunts

-# Tech Spec
+## Tech Spec

 What you can find from technical perspective:

-## Headless Core
+### Headless Core
 1. **Architecture**
     1. Domain Driven Design Light (DDDL) [(What is it?)](/encyclopedia-domain-driven-design-light-what-is-it-and-why)
     1. Event Driven Architecture (EDA)